AI Conversation Summary

 A successful launch

-Note-taking time reduced from 80 seconds to 0 — experts no longer need to write notes
+Conversation Summary was a success with note-taking time reduced from 80 seconds to 0 — experts no longer need to write notes; with $1M cost-saving.

 But more importantly, experts told us they could finally focus on the customer, not the admin work.